 Long term saving is primarily saving for retirement or saving for college for the children.
 Long term savings can include 401(k) at work and possibly additional retirement like an IRA.

 The best internet site I know of on family budget and savings is www.choosetosave.org.
 Click on their financial tools and look at the budget calculators.
 It is primarily funded by the Fidelity Investments.

 One of the changes required by the new bankruptcy law, is that you need to watch an internet movie about budgeting and savings before you go to your bankruptcy hearing.
 We recommend Hummingbird at HBCCE.org and lots of people tell me it’s helpful.
 (It’s also mandatory; your bankruptcy is thrown out if you don’t take the class.)

 Life After Debt

-Your new start in bankruptcy benefits you in three important ways:
+Your new start in bankruptcy benefits you in five important ways: